 - Loosen the locknuts [A] [B] at the upper end of the throttle cable. - Screw both throttle cable adjusters [C] [D] to give the throttle grip plenty of play. - Turn out the decelerator adjuster [C] until there is no play when the throttle grip is completely closed. - Tighten the locknut [A]. - Turn the accelerator cable adjuster [D] until 2 ~ 3 mm (0.08 ~ 0.12 in.) of throttle grip play is obtained. - Tighten the locknut [B].

-Operation with an improperly adjusted, incorrectly routed, or damaged cable could result in an unsafe riding condition.
+Operation with an improperly adjusted, incorrectly routed or damaged cables could result in an unsafe riding Condition.Follow the service manual to be make sure to correct any of these conditions.

 Throttle Body Cleaning